ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 layout.
 We often reused the same visual element in multiple widgets.
 A light blue gradient could easily appear in a dozen of different places.

-After a few months we've successfully shipped the first version, and tens of thousands of people could appreciate our unique and fresh custom look.
+After a few months we've successfully shipped the first version, and plenty of end users could appreciate our unique and fresh custom look.
 He-he.
 That was sarcasm.
 Frankly, I was quite glad it was all over.

 Then, about a year later we've got a call.
 The customer was really excited: they were expanding to Scandinavian market -- buying a Swedish, a Norwegian, and a Finnish digital photos printing